tehKaiN/nt_bootfont_edit/README.md

 ## File format

 Funny that after all those years, there are no similar apps and the documentation is even more scarce right now.
-Unfortunately, i haven't written any file format reference, but since app is mostly complete, it can serve as a basis for writing such document.
+Unfortunately, the only thing which I've written and resembles some form of documentation is [bootfonthdr.c](doc/bootfonthdr.c) file, but more should be decipherable from the app itself.

 The most reverse-engineering work was done by doing a mix of: